xigxog/kubefox/docs/quickstart.md

 between deployments KubeFox is able to share a single pod.
 Not only are environments injected per request, routing is performed dynamically.

-For fun tag the new version and update the existing `dev` release using the `world` environment.
+For fun tag the new version and use it to update the `dev` release with the `world` environment.
 Then release the original version `v0.1.0` using the `universe` environment.
-Notice how fast the releases are.
+Check out those blazing fast the releases.

 ```shell
 git tag v0.1.1 && git checkout v0.1.1 && fox release dev --env world --wait 5m